dillon-smith/Understanding-Spring/Spring-Framework.md

 }
 ```
 Whenever someone wants an instance of our ```MovieRepository``` class, they **must** inject the ```DataSource``` via the constructor.
-The ```findBy``` methods will use the injected ```DataSource```.
+The ```findBy``` methods will then use the injected ```DataSource```.

 This offers a few improvements:

 1. ```MovieRepository``` does not need to care about how the ```DataSource``` is created or who creates it.
 2. The ```MovieRepository``` can be instantiated with a variety of different database connections like an ```OracleDataSource``` or a ```MysqlDataSource```.
 3. Writing unit tests for this ```MovieRepository``` just got a lot easier.
-We no longer have to have a full-fledged database connection, and can instead instantiate the ```MovieRepository``` with a dummy database connection.
+We no longer have to have a full-fledged database connection, and can instead instantiate the ```MovieRepository``` with a variety of database connections suitable for testing.
+We could even test our ```MovieRepository``` with a broken data source, a valid data source, a data source that does not have data, etc.

 Yet we *still* have problems.
-You are still manually wiring up the dependencies *somewhere*.
-All you accomplished was moving the complexity to a different part of the code.
+We are still manually wiring up the dependencies *somewhere*.
+All we accomplished was moving the complexity to a different part of the code.
 The perfect solution would be some type of paradigm that allows us to declare ```MovieRepository```'s dependencies, and avoid the manual injection of the dependencies.

-*Dependency Injection Containers* are containers which construct and manage dependencies *and* inject these dependencies into the dependent objects.
+*Dependency Injection Containers* are containers which create managed objects, taking care of where and how the objects are created.

 # Dependency Injection with Spring
 A Dependency Injection Container (DI Container), or Inversion of Control (IoC) container, is a container that manages the classes we write, and configures their dependencies for us.
 At its core, the Spring Framework is an IoC container.